 We’re silent on the road, all wishing the same thing.
 Nearly 10 kilometers before an empty car park and I decide to go on and start alone.
 They’ll all catch me and I promise to wait at Ketetahi shelter, a former hut damaged by an eruption in 2000.

-The trail is beautiful – ‘manicured’ with plastic anti-slip, exits for run-off and wide, there are even stairs.
+The trail is beautiful – ‘manicured’ and wide with plastic anti-slip strips, and exits for run-off; there are even stairs.
 What a contrast to the TA and the awful mud pit of yesterday.
 I push up moss-covered forest, winding through mist to finally break out onto tussocky hillside, calderas spewing out sinister smelling steam.

 We make our way down to a plateau before reaching four lakes in absurd chalky green with vents spewing stinky rotten egg steam.
 It’s here I first see people, and a lot of them high up above.
 Still nervous about being caught up high and exposed from the weather, we are all a bit confused and realize this huge mountain in front of us is the trail and no one up there is particularly concerned with the forecast.
 Also seeing them pouring down towards me, I realize it’s no wonder the suggested circuit is the exact opposite direction of the Te Araroa, which gives us a tougher climb up crumbling pumice in short switchbacks.

 As I ascend I see another backpacker in bright blue.
 It’s Dutch Tom!
 He hitchhiked a portion of the TA to get here early so as not miss any possible good weather.
 He’s all smiles and full of life.

 Once we reach the top and take a few photos, the rest decide to head out to the next village, but I catch Tom’s enthusiasm and go back down the mountain with him to the lakes to explore and take more photos.